 A Letter of Warning (LOW) is issued when a vessel is found with discrepancies in its ballast water management plan, records or reports.
 It is used for minor first time offenses with a warning of possible assessment of a fine if not corrected.

-• Transport Canada did not issue any Letters of Warning for vessels with Seaway entry
+• Transport Canada issued one (1) Letter of Warning for a vessel with a Seaway entry

 Administrative Monetary Penalties (TCMSS)